Avec112/crypto-api/README.md

 # Simple REST Crypto api

-Crypto Service with REST api using algo `AES/CTR/PKCS5Padding` or `AES/GCM/NoPadding`.
+Crypto Service with REST api using algo `AES/CTR/NoPadding` or `AES/GCM/NoPadding`.
 The Initialization Vector (IV) and SALT is created automatically when you post.
 The returned `CipherDTO` object will contain a returned value (IV+SALT+CIPHER).

 Note!
-You must configure Transport Layer Security (TLS/SSL) for this to be safe
+You must configure Transport Layer Security (TLS/SSL) for this to be safe.
+Without transport encryption the provided payload may be seen by any 3.party.

 ### Urls
 * http://localhost:8080/api/v1/encrypt (defaults to 256 bits)